Winslow Homer: Homer's studio

 In 1859, he opened a studio in the Tenth Street Studio Building in New York City, the artistic and publishing capital of the United States.
 Until 1863, he attended classes at the National Academy of Design, and studied briefly with Frederick Rondel, who taught him the basics of painting.
 In only about a year of self-training, Homer was producing excellent oil work.
 His mother tried to raise family funds to send him to Europe for further study but instead Harper's sent Homer to the front lines of the American Civil War (1861–1865), where he sketched battle scenes and camp life, the quiet moments as well as the chaotic ones.
 His initial sketches were of the camp, commanders, and army of the famous Union officer, Major General George B. McClellan, at the banks of the Potomac River in October 1861.

 Although the drawings did not get much attention at the time, they mark Homer's expanding skills from illustrator to painter.
 As with his urban scenes, Homer illustrated women during wartime, and showed the effects of the war on the home front.
 The war work was dangerous and exhausting.
 Back at his studio, Homer would regain his strength and re-focus his artistic vision.
 He set to work on a series of war-related paintings based on his sketches, among them Sharpshooter on Picket Duty (1862), Home, Sweet Home (1863), and Prisoners from the Front (1866).
 He exhibited paintings of these subjects every year at the National Academy of Design from 1863 to 1866.
 Home, Sweet Home was shown at the National Academy to particular critical acclaim; it was quickly sold and the artist was consequently elected an Associate Academician, then a full Academician in 1865.
 During this time, he also continued to sell his illustrations to periodicals such as Our Young Folks and Frank Leslie's Chimney Corner.

-After the American Civil War, Homer turned his attention primarily to scenes of childhood and young women, reflecting nostalgia for simpler times, both his own and the nation as a whole.
+After the American Civil War, Homer turned his attention primarily to scenes of childhood and young women, reflecting nostalgia for simpler times, both his own and the nation's as a whole.

 Homer was also interested in postwar subject matter that conveyed the silent tension between two communities seeking to understand their future.
 His oil painting A Visit from the Old Mistress (1876) shows an encounter between a group of four freed slaves and their former mistress.
 The formal equivalence between the standing figures suggests the balance that the nation hoped to find in the difficult years of Reconstruction.
 Homer composed this painting from sketches he had made while traveling through Virginia.